jessepav/lacygoill-wiki-backup/vim/string.md

 ### Why can't the expression be tweaked to get it?

-Because it could be a multi-byte character.
+Because it could be a multibyte character.

 So you can't know how much you must remove from `col('.')`.